nekinci/palm/readme.md

 # palm language

-Palm is an programming language where you can write your code in a way that you can understand it easily.
+Palm is a programming language where you can write your code in a way that you can understand it easily.

 There will a lot of things to do for palm language.
 I will try to do my best to make it better.